kserve/kserve/docs/samples/xgboost/README.md

 xgb_model.save_model(model_file)
 ```

-Then, we can run the XGBoost Server using the generated model and test for prediction.
+Then, we can install and run the [XGBoost Server](../../../python/xgbserver) using the generated model and test for prediction.
 Models can be on local filesystem, S3 compatible object storage, Azure Blob Storage, or Google Cloud Storage.

 ```shell
 python -m xgbserver --model_dir /path/to/model_dir --model_name xgb